 - "And to this agree the words of the prophets; as it is written, After this I will return, and will build again the tabernacle of David, which is fallen down; and I will build again the ruins thereof, and I will set it up."
 Acts 15:15, 16. - 7.
 What was to be the result of building again the tabernacle of David? - "That the residue of men might seek after the Lord, and all the Gentiles, upon whom my name is called, saith the Lord, who doeth all these things."
 Verse 17.
 The reader will notice that the specification is the "Gentiles upon whom my name is called,"-that is, those who had joined themselves to the Lord, and were counted among God's Israel.
-These were keeping all of God's commandments, just as they were delivered from Sinai; then if the Gentiles were to be brought within the plan of salvation, to do those things which were done before the tabernacle of David was fallen, they, too, must keep all of God's commandments. - 8.
+These were keeping all of God's commandments which were delivered from Sinai; then if the Gentiles were to be brought within the plan of salvation, to do those things which were done before the tabernacle of David was fallen, they, too, must have faith in Christ and keep all of God's commandments. - 8.
 For whom was the Sabbath made? - "The Sabbath was made for man."
 Mark 2:27.
-The word man is here used in its general sense, meaning all mankind,-the Gentile, as well as the Jew. - 9.
-What particular day did God reserve for the Sabbath, and command man to keep? - "The seventh day is the Sabbath of the Lord thy God."
+The word man is here used in its general sense, meaning all mankind, -the Gentile, as well as the Jew. - 9.
+What particular day did God reserve for the Sabbath, and command man to-keep? - "The seventh day is the Sabbath of the Lord thy God."
 Ex.
 20:10. - 10.
-What does the Lord, through Isaiah, pronounce upon those who keep the Sabbath? - "Blessed is the man [any man] that doeth this, and the son of man that layeth hold on it; that keepeth the Sabbath from polluting it, and keepeth his hand from doing any evil."
+What does the Lord, through Isaiah, pronounce upon those who keep the Sabbath? - "Blessed is the man [any man] that doeth this, and the son of man that layeth hold on it; that keepeth the Sabbath from polluting it. and keepeth his hand from doing any evil."
 Isa.
 56:2. - 11.
 How does he say the stranger (Gentile) should feel when uniting with his people? - "Neither let the son of the stranger, that hath joined himself to the Lord, speak, saying, The Lord hath utterly separated me from his people."
 Verse 3. - 12.
-What does he say he will do for the stranger who keeps his Sabbath? - "Also the sons of the stranger, that join themselves to the Lord, to serve him, and to love the name of the Lord, to be his servants, every one that keepeth the Sabbath from polluting it, and taketh hold of my covenant; even them will I bring to my holy mountain, and make them joyful in my house of prayer."
-Verses 6, 7.
-This must refer to the Christian dispensation, because in the old dispensation none were placed above his chosen people.
-But since they were cast off for their unbelief, the stranger may be raised to the place occupied by his former people.
-This promise is to those who will keep his Sabbath. - 13.
+What does he say he will do for the stranger who keeps his Sabbath? - "Also the sons of the stranger, that join themselves to the Lord, to serve him, and to love the name of the Lord, to be his servants, every one that keepeth the Sabbath from polluting it, and taketh hold of my covenant; even them will I bring to my holy mountain, and make them joyful in my house of prayer. . . .
+The Lord God which gathereth the outcasts of Israel saith, Yet will I gather others to him, besides those that are gathered unto him."
+Verses 6-8. - 13.
 What two classes did Paul once address at Antioch on the Sabbath?